Divide-By-0/blog/content/posts/movies.md

 - **Aaron Swartz: The Internet's Own Boy**: 10/10.
 Aaron's death was an abhorrent tragedy, but his life and values were incredibly uplifting and inspiring.
 This documentary is incredibly personal for me: nearly all the values that I try to uphold are either directly inspired by or were deeply held by Aaron.
 My life has been significantly impacted by both his story and the projects he worked on: my entire life right now is focused on improving trust in governance and open access education, things Aaron deeply cared about.
 I cried probably 5 times in this documentary, even though I already knew the entire story: my rating is extemely biased.

 - **Howl's Moving Castle**: 10/10.
 My first Studio Ghibli film.
-Incredible character design, animation, and story.
+I absolutely loved Calcifer's character design, the animation was really well executed and heart warming, and even through the almost absurd story, you couldn't help but root for the odd band of characters.

 - **Nope**: 6/10.
 I had high hopes for a Jordan Peele film after **Us** topped my 2020 list, but was let down.
 This film explored spectacle and animal treatment, themes that I think made for less complex plots.
 It was cool though how two seemingly disparate plots connected in ways that implied non-obvious subtexts about each one.
 The movie theatre itself was absolutely sick though -- Nitehawk Cinema in NYC; they serve you food and drinks in your seat!

 - **Hadestown**: 10/10.
-Broadway musical to not technically a movie.
+Broadway musical, so not technically a movie (though they usually movie-ify these things a few years out).
 Best play I've seen since Hamilton -- the music, the story, the acting, the characters, the set: everything really stood out and made you tear up at the end.

 - **jeen-yuhs**: 9/10. (rated before Kanye got cancelled) This man was such a lunatic that before his first album, he got a documentary videogapher to follow him around.
 As a result, there's a ton of crazy primary source footage, and a really compelling narrative that colors in a lot of what did and didn't change with Donda around.
 Only really recommended for Kanye fans.